 2. Once you are taking online tutorials from a source, stick to it.
 Do not juggle between multiple sources.

 3. Focus on getting concepts cleared first, then move to practice rather than mere skimming

-4. Document a solid study plan, were you dedicate enough time to prepare for NEET, one of the biggest medical entrance exams of the country.
+4. Document a solid study plan, where you dedicate enough time to prepare for NEET, one of the biggest medical entrance exams in the country.

 5. Postponing daily tasks – one must avoid delaying at every instance.
 Make it a point to fulfil the targets set on a daily basis.
 Delaying while studying at home is common, but lethargy must take a backseat for you to get that dream score.

 6. Social media distractions – one of the most common disturbances while studying online students face are mostly social-media driven.
 In the name of taking small breaks, students often get involved and carried away with it.
 This only gets stretched for hours, affecting not only the schedule but also displaces the mind.
 One must totally limit, and if need be, completely avoid social media at this sensitive crunch time.
 Avoid TV/digital shows/video games etc. minimize their usage.

 7. Giving into scores at mock tests – some students tend to get complacent after successfully managing to get good scores at mock tests.
 This is one of the biggest mistakes they commit.
 Remember, these are just mock tests, not the NEET exam.
 Not before you actually face the exam, can you gauge the difficulty level or type of questions?
 Mock tests must be your rehearsal for the actual performance.